Three-point correlation functions in the $\mathfrak{sl}_3$ Toda theory I: Reflection coefficients: Introduction

 \subsubsection{Class-one Whittaker functions and Gaussian Multiplicative Chaos}

 This asymptotic behaviour of the Vertex Operators is a consequence of the tail expansion of correlated GMC measures, which are the building blocks of the probabilistic framework for Toda CFT.
-We explain in Theorem~\ref{thm:tail_expansion_refl} (to which we refer for more details on the Gaussian Free Fields and GMC measures considered) how Toda reflection coefficients naturally arise in the tail expansion of correlated GMC measures: \begin{theorem} Given $\X$ a Gaussian Free Field on $\R^r$ and $(e_i)_{1\leq i\leq r}$ a root system on $\R^r$, define a family of correlated GMC measures by setting $M^{\gamma e_i}(d^2x)=:e^{\gamma\ps{\X(x),e_i}}:\norm{d^2x}$ for $1\leq i\leq r$.
-Then as $\bm c\to \infty$ inside $\mathcal{C}$
+We explain in Theorem~\ref{thm:tail_expansion_refl} (to which we refer for more details on the Gaussian Free Fields and GMC measures considered) how Toda reflection coefficients naturally arise in the tail expansion of correlated GMC measures: \begin{theorem} Given $\X$ a GFF on $\R^r$ and $(e_i)_{1\leq i\leq r}$ a root system on $\R^r$, define for any $\gamma\in(0,\sqrt 2)$ a family of correlated GMC measures by setting $M^{\gamma e_i}(d^2x)=:e^{\gamma\ps{\X(x),e_i}}:d^2x$ for $1\leq i\leq r$.
+Then for $\alpha\in Q+\mathcal{C}_-$ close enough to $Q$, as $\bm c\to \infty$ inside $\mathcal{C}$ following a certain asymptotic

 for some $s\in W$ of the form $s_{\sigma 1}\cdots s_{\sigma r}$ ($\sigma$ is a permutation of $\{1,\cdots,r\}$) and where

 \end{theorem}